Kong/docs.konghq.com/src/gateway/kong-manager/networking.md

 By default, Kong Manager starts up without authentication (see [`admin_gui_auth`]), and it assumes that the Admin API is available on port 8001 (see [Default Ports](/gateway/{{page.kong_version}}/plan-and-deploy/default-ports) of the same host that serves Kong Manager.

 ## Custom configuration

-Common configurations to enable are
+Here are some common configuration scenarios for Kong Manager.

-* Serving Kong Manager from a dedicated Kong node
+### Serving Kong Manager from a dedicated Kong node

 When Kong Manager is on a dedicated Kong node, it must make external calls to the Admin API.
 Set [`admin_api_uri`] to the location of your Admin API.

-* Securing Kong Manager through a **Kong Authentication Plugin**
+### Securing Kong Manager through an authentication plugin

-  When Kong Manager is **secured through an Authentication Plugin** and _not_ on a dedicated node, it makes calls to the Admin API on the same host.
+When Kong Manager is secured through an authentication plugin and is _not_ on a dedicated node, it makes calls to the Admin API on the same host.
 By default, the Admin API listens on ports 8001 and 8444 on localhost.
 Change [`admin_listen`] if necessary, or set [`admin_api_uri`].

 {% include_cached /md/admin-listen.md desc='short' %}

-* Securing Kong Manager and serving it from a dedicated node
+### Securing Kong Manager and serving it from a dedicated node

 When Kong Manager is **secured and served from a dedicated node**, set [`admin_api_uri`] to the location of the Admin API.

+### Connecting to the Admin API
 The table below summarizes which properties to set (or defaults to verify) when configuring Kong Manager connectivity to the Admin API.